What is the practice of finning?

-Sharks are a vital component of our oceans, and feed on a wide variety of fish, shellfish and mammals.
-The oceans remain healthy because every organism in it is part of a complex food web.
-When any component of this web is removed the balance in the system is altered.
-Sharks are involved in several steps of this web including, feeding on the sick and dying, and feeding on larger animals such as whales, seals and tuna, which have few predators.
+Sharks are a vital component of our oceans and feed on a wide variety of fish, shellfish, and mammals.
+The oceans remain healthy because every organism is part of a complex food web.
+When any component of this web has removed the balance in the system is altered.
+Sharks are involved in several steps of this web including, feeding on the sick and dying, and feeding on larger animals such as whales, seals, and tuna, which have few predators.

 What impact will it have on the marine wildlife if the number of sharks keep declining in the long run?

 Sharks are apex predators, the top of the food chain.
-If one removes species from any trophic level, there will be a trickle down effect.
-Since the food web is very complex, it is almost impossible to predict exactly what might occur, but it is safe to say that with loss of an apex predator, there will be noticeable ramifications.
+If one removes species from any trophic level, there will be a trickle-down effect.
+Since the food web is very complex, it is almost impossible to predict exactly what might occur, but it is safe to say that with the loss of an apex predator, there will be noticeable ramifications.

 What radar tracking equipment is used to track and research sharks?